System Call & Protection

 Protect the OS memory

 By far, all the code we have seen runs in the so-called machine mode which means that the code can freely access the memory.
-However, user applications should not be able to freely read/write the memory.
-Otherwise, a malicious application could corrupt the memory of the kernel and cause damages.
-On the high-level, we now ask you to do 3 things.
+However, user applications should not be able to freely read or write the memory.
+Otherwise, a malicious application can corrupt the memory of the kernel and cause damages.
+On the high-level, we now ask you to do 3 things:

-- specify the memory region that code in the user mode is allowed to read/write
+- specify the memory region that code in the user mode is allowed to access

-- run the code of all user applications in the user mode instead of the machine mode
+- run the code of all user applications in the user mode instead of machine mode

-- terminate a user application if it triggers an exception by trying to read/write an address outside of the memory region allowed for the user mode
+- terminate a user application if it triggers an exception by trying to read or write a memory address outside of the regions allowed

 Setup a PMP region

-Read through chapter 3.6 of the RISC-V reference mannual for Physical Memory Protection (PMP) and then write your code in earth/cpu_mmu.c
+Read through chapter 3.7 of the RISC-V reference manual for Physical Memory Protection (PMP) and then write your code in earth/cpu_mmu.c

 :